drawpile/drawpile.github.io/help/common/faq.markdown

 ![Tablet Drivers menu]({{ "/assets/img/help/tabletdriver.webp" | relative_url }})

+### Why does my tablet only draw on one side of the application?

+This is a bug in the Huion tablet driver, it gets wedged that way sometimes.
+There's nothing you can do about it inside of Drawpile, the tablet simply doesn't send any inputs at all.

+To fix it, restart Drawpile, restart your computer, reinstall the driver, clear its data and similar "turn it off and on again" things.
+Eventually, it will suddenly start working again.

+You can also try using [OpenTabletDriver from opentabletdriver.net](https://opentabletdriver.net/) instead.
+It often works better than the ones provided by hardware manufacturers.

+For further troubleshooting, refer to [the tablet setup and troubleshooting page](/help/tech/tablet).

 ### Why did my tablet stop working when it was fine yesterday?

 This usually happens after a Windows or tablet driver update breaking stuff.
 In Drawpile, pick a different option under Edit → Tablet Driver.
 Try them all until you find one that works.
 It may be one that previously didn't work!